Formation of massive disk galaxies in the IllustrisTNG simulation: Morphology evolution of massive disc galaxies

 \subsection{Morphology evolution and merger history of massive galaxies}

-For each of the massive galaxies in our sample, we trace back along its main progenitor branch, as described in subsection \ref{subsec:TNG100-1}, and record the kinematic bulge-to-total ratio \BtoTkin for each main progenitor, to indicate morphology evolution of the galaxy through cosmic time.
-The results for all massive galaxies, massive disk galaxies, and massive elliptical galaxies are presented in Fig.~\ref{fig:massive_galaxies_BtoT_kin_evolution}.
-Solid lines give the median \BtoTkin of main progenitors for each sample of galaxies, and shadow regions include 16th to 84th percentiles.
-A clear trend shown in Fig.~\ref{fig:massive_galaxies_BtoT_kin_evolution} is that, the progenitors of massive galaxies in general have large bulge fractions at high redshifts, and the bulge fractions decrease with time till redshift of around $2 \sim 3$, regardless of their morphology at present day.
+For each of the massive galaxies in our sample, we trace back along its main progenitor branch, as described in Section \ref{subsec:TNG100-1}, and record the kinematic bulge-to-total ratio \BtoTkin for each main progenitor, to indicate morphology evolution of the galaxy through cosmic time.
+The results for all massive galaxies, massive disc galaxies, and massive elliptical galaxies are presented in Fig.~\ref{fig:massive_galaxies_BtoT_kin_evolution}.
+Solid lines give the median \BtoTkin of main progenitors for each sample of galaxies, and shadow regions include 16th-84th percentiles.
+A clear trend shown in Fig.~\ref{fig:massive_galaxies_BtoT_kin_evolution} is that, the progenitors of massive galaxies in general have large bulge fractions at high redshifts, and the bulge fractions decrease with time till redshift of around 2-3, regardless of their morphology at present day.
 A similar trend is also found in \citet[Figure 13]{correa2020dependence}.

 After $z \sim 2$, for the overall sample of massive galaxies selected at $z=0$, the bulge fraction increases gradually.
-On average, these galaxies changes from disk-dominated at $z\sim2$ to bulge-dominated with \BtoTkin$>0.6$ at $z<0.4$.
+On average, these galaxies change from disc-dominated at $z\sim2$ to bulge-dominated with \BtoTkin$>0.6$ at $z<0.4$.
 The trend is in agreement with some observational results \citep[e.g.][]{buitrago2013early}.
 For massive galaxies with distinct morphologies at present day, they show quite different evolution of \BtoTkin.
 Specifically, massive ellipticals grow their bulge components relatively fast.
 At $z=1$, most of the massive ellipticals selected today have \BtoTkin$>0.6$, already in a state of early type in morphology (see Fig.~\ref{fig:from_disk_to_elliptical} for reference).
 These galaxies gradually increase their bulge component till today.
-In contrast, the main progenitors of the massive disk galaxies keep decreasing their bulge fraction after $z \sim 2$, and most of them remain in a low bulge-fraction state with \BtoTkin$<0.3$ at $z < 2$.
+In contrast, the main progenitors of the massive disc galaxies keep decreasing their bulge fraction after $z \sim 2$, and most of them remain in a low bulge fraction state with \BtoTkin$<0.3$ at $z < 2$.